 An introduction to the fundamentals of historical painting styles, techniques, and materials used, with emphasis on visual perception and expression.
-Offered every vear.
-3 credits.

 AR 140 Drawing I

 The development of visual awareness, technical skills, and individual expression in drawing media.
 Offered every year.
 3 credits.